Financial technology has become immensely popular thanks to the increased number of applications and use cases of fintech services.

 Looking at this rapid growth in demand, there are several non-banking service providers that have shown interest in entering the fintech realm.

 While the rise of banking as a service has powered growth in multiple sectors and businesses, it is still a point of confusion for many, as they do not understand exactly what banking as a service means.
-If you, too, are one of those, then this post is certainly for you!

 In this article, let’s take a closer look at banking as a service, or BaaS, as a concept and explore everything there is to know about it.
 Without further ado, let’s get started!